-(1) Awards issued prior to November 5, 2013 vest in four equal installments on the anniversary of the grant date, provided that the officer continues to be employed with us through each vesting date.
-Awards issued beginning November 5, 2013 vest in three equal installments on the anniversary of the grant date, provided that the officer continues to be employed with us through each vesting date.
+(1) Awards vest in three equal installments on the anniversary of the grant date, provided that the officer continues to be employed with us through each vesting date.

-(2) Market value of shares is measured by reference to our closing stock price as of December 29, 2017 of \$12.76.
+(2) Market value of shares is measured by reference to our closing stock price as of December 31, 2018 of \$7.33.

-- (3) Performance-based Share Awards (PSAs) granted on or prior to December 31, 2016, when earned, are subject to a two-year cliff vest on the last day (December 31) of the year following the last year of the performance period, subject to the NEOs continued employment through such date.
-PSAs granted on or after January 1, 2017 will, if earned, provide for the issuance of a number of restricted shares after a threeyear performance period.
+(3) Performance-based Share Awards (PSAs), if earned, provide for the issuance of a number of restricted shares after a three-year performance period.
 The amounts reflected in the table assume that all goals under the Performance-based Share Awards will be achieved at the target level.
-The amounts indicated are not necessarily indicative of the amounts that may be realized by our NEOs. - (4) Ms. Anenberg's employment with the Company terminated and pursuant to the Company's policy and applicable plans the incentive bonus was not paid and unvested equity awards were forfeited.
+The amounts indicated are not necessarily indicative of the amounts that may be realized by our NEOs.

+(4) Mr. Fischer resigned from the Company February 1, 2019 and pursuant to the Company's policy and applicable plans, unvested equity awards were forfeited.
+Mr. Grubbs retired from the Company January 15, 2019 and, pursuant to the Company's policy and applicable plans, his unearned performance equity awards were forfeited.

-OPTION EXERCISES AND STOCK VESTED IN 2017
+OPTION EXERCISES AND STOCK VESTED IN 2018

-Option Awards Stock Awards
+Option .
+Stock Awards

-Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$)(1) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$)(2)
+Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$)(1)

-William J. Grubbs 12,500 100,750 111,540 1,527,937
+William J. Grubbs 84,091 827,164

-William J. Burns - 44,577 587,032
+William J. Burns 25,815 255,850

-Susan E. Ball - 29,025 370,286
+Susan E. Ball 15,857 157,842

-Robert Murphy - 7,668 99,183

-Vickie L. Anenberg - - 36,536 469,194
+Christopher R. Pizzi 6,886 69,938

+Buffy S. White 1,846 20,509

+Timothy Fischer 7,723 73,360